intel/vscode-oneapi-analysis-configurator/README.md

 ## IntelliSense for basic code hints for FPGA Memory Attributes and CPU pragmas
 - While typing some of the Attributes/Pragmas, there will be suggestions with a description of what function should you use.
-- The description with the common usage wil be visible when hovering a cursor over a Attribute or Pragma in your code.
+- The description with the common usage will be visible when hovering a cursor over a Attribute or Pragma in your code.

 FPGA Loop Directives, FPGA Memory Attributes, FPGA Kernel Attributes and CPU